Cayman Enterprise City: Campus Development

 Companies are currently located in four interim commercial buildings located around George Town, the capital of Grand Cayman, while a new master campus is being developed.
 The new purpose-built campus will encompass approximately 53-acres.
 The first phase of the Cayman Enterprise City campus was approved by the Central Planning Authority in April 2018 and broke ground in November 2018.
-Construction on the first building began January of 2019 with the second building starting in 2020.
+Construction on the first building began January 2019 with the second building starting in 2020.
 A target date for the grand opening will be held for the first building in 2022, which will serve as the “campus hub.”
 New Cayman Enterprise City companies will move into the first building, and established companies that are currently located in other areas of Cayman will move into the second building.
 The master plan consists of office buildings, residential areas, restaurants and amenities.
 Additional features include rooftop greeneries, solar panels, a water-harvesting system, and slick bottom walls to make the buildings “iguana-proof".